seed-run/homepage/_docs/mono-repo-apps-in-seed.md

 Mono-repo apps can add a layer of complexity to your deployment process.
 Deploying your application involves co-ordinating deployment across multiple services.

-> Seed deploys all the services in a mono-repo app in parallel.
+> Seed deploys all the services in a mono-repo app concurrently.

 Seed simplifies this by deploying the entire application as a whole.